If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Methods to Liquify Crystallized Honey

-• Place the jar containing honey inside a pot of hot water then stir it continuously until all the crystals dissolve.
+- Place the jar containing honey inside a pot of hot water then stir it continuously until all the crystals dissolve.
 You can also place the jar containing the honey in a pot of hot water then leave it out to dissolve on its own.

-• A second way of removing crystals is the use of the microwave, though this is not optimal.
+- A second way of removing crystals is the use of the microwave, though this is not optimal.
 Heat it for at least 30 seconds, remove it, and stir it well.
 Let the honey cool, then place it once more in the microwave and heat it for another 30 seconds if you can still see some crystals.
 Repeat the process of stirring the mixture until all the crystals dissolve.

-• You can also slow the rate of crystallization by keeping the honey in a warm environment.
+- You can also slow the rate of crystallization by keeping the honey in a warm environment.
 Freezing honey will also help slow the process of crystallization.

-• Particles such as pollen grains act as catalysts for the crystallization process.
+- Particles such as pollen grains act as catalysts for the crystallization process.
 Other impurities also help facilitate granulation.
 Therefore micro-filtration of honey will help decrease the rate of crystallization.
 Nonetheless, most beekeepers do not recommend micro-filtration since this is the sure way of identifying the geographic source of honey.

 Safe Heating Temperatures for Honey

 Honey should not be subjected to temperature levels above room temperature.
 Anything above the recommended limit destroys the beneficial ingredients found in honey.
-For instance, when you heat honey to about 98.6 ºF (35 ºC), about 200 of its beneficial nutrients dissipate.
+For instance, when you heat honey above 95 ºF (35 ºC), about 200 of its beneficial nutrients dissipate.
 At temperatures of 104 ºF (40 ºC ) and above, the beneficial invertase enzyme found in honey is lost and if you continue heating to 122 ºF (50 ºC) and above for at least 48 hours, honey transforms to caramel sugar.
 Too much heat not only affects the health properties of honey but it also affects its taste.

 Raw honey is the best form of honey and is usually 98% pure.
 It is rich in all potent ingredients and cannot be compared to processed honey.
 The recommended heat level for honey whenever required is room temperature or 95º F (35 ºC).
 This level is similar to the level of temperature within the beehive.